Neuroarchitecture and Feng Shui: the overlap of an ancient art and an emerging science

 Sam Sherwood

 Sam is a photographer, writer, and ecologist.
 Drawn to nature from a young age and fascinated by the interconnectedness of life, in 2009 she started a photography business and in 2019 she closed it to focus on her family and change careers to focus on the environment.
-Sam relaunched her business in 2025, and now shares mentorship for clients and photographers along with ecologically-centered research, philosophy, self-development, and stories that explore the rich beauty and physiological link of the human/nature relationship.
+Sam relaunched her business in 2025, and now shares ecologically-centered research, philosophy, self-development, and stories that explore the rich beauty and physiological link of the human/nature relationship.

 https://www.samanthasherwood.com